odia101/Class8/README.md

 #Question Asked?
 #********************

-What features are most important for predicting diabetes disease progression (outcome or target feature)?
+What features are most important for diabetes patients disease progression (outcome or target feature)?
 To answer the above question, the following classification/refression algorithms were performed on the diabetes.

 *Linear Regression